lisa-lumos/Snowflake/reference/05-general-ref.md

 3. The privileges on the object, when the reference is created.

 Examples of reference use cases:
-- An owner's rights SP need to insert data in a table owned by a different role.
+- An owner's rights SP need to insert data in a table owned by the caller.
 - An application performs data analytics, and requires read access to a table.
 - An instance of the SNOWFLAKE.ML.ANOMALY_DETECTION class requires read access to a view, for training the anomaly detection ML model.

+A reference identifies an object by name - If an object is renamed after a reference is created, the reference is invalid.
+However, if a new object with the same name is created, the reference might be valid.

+The lifespan of a reference can be specified at creation time, it can either be transient or persistent.

+A reference can become invalid for any of these reasons:
+- The object it references is renamed.
+- The role that created the reference is dropped.
+- The role that created the reference no longer has privileges on the object.

 ## Ternary Logic